evan

 Oftentimes, letting go is the bravest and healthiest decision to make.

+Love is not meant to feel like some weight that is too much to carry or like walking on eggshells.
 The balanced relationship will feel safe, supportive, and soothing.
 If you’re feeling pressure, know that it doesn’t mean you are weak or unworthy—it means you are human!

 Take your time—breathe.
 Communicate.
 Set boundaries.
 Reflect.
 Seek help when needed.

 And most of all, don’t lose yourself trying to hold something together that’s meant to grow with you—not control you.
+You deserve happiness, care and love.

 Trauma refers to a disordered state, behavioral or psychic, resulting from severe mental or emotional stress or physical injury.
 One of the most misunderstood impacts of trauma is memory loss.
 Let's address the most frequently asked question about aftereffects of any traumatic event — “Is it normal to forget details after something traumatic happens?”
 The short answer is yes.